bchadburn/computer-vision/README.md

    - The images were selected from the AZURE subset of images using the following classes
      - indoor_scenes = {'Bedroom', 'Bathroom', 'Classroom', 'Office', 'Living Room', 'Dining Room', 'Room'
      - outdoor_scenes = {'Landscape', 'Skyscraper', 'Mountain', 'Beach', 'Ocean'}
-   - Images that were incorrectly labelled as outdoor, indoor were removed.
-No hard/easy images were removed or added
+   - Images that were incorrectly labelled were removed.
+No other images were removed or added.

 **1st method**: Ensure parent folder "indoor_outdoor" is in project director.
 Within this folder include a folder "images".
 Also, within the parent folder include the two files: video_category_data.json and vocabulary.csv
-If using this method, after creating dataset, you may want to review images as some completely blank and several are mislabelled.
-These curated images are provided in the zip file "indoor_outddoor_images."
+If using this method, after creating dataset, you may want to review images as some are completely blank and several are mislabelled.
+These curated images are provided in the zip file "indoor_outdoor_images."

 **2nd method**: Unzip and place folder "indoor_outdoor_images" in project directory and skip step: Creating Data Set.

+Project scripts
 Along with the image related files, ensure you have the following scripts in project director.
 * requirements.txt file
 * environment.yml (for conda users)